YoYolops/mlp/README.md

 *the offset is in bytes

-After that, we will have all the 28x28 bitmap images, where each pixel is a single byte integer (0-255), representing a greyscale.
-That's why i said the binary format of the dataset with its bitmap greyscale nature would come in hand. jpeg images would need to be pre processed to turn each pixel into an integer, but now we can skip this part.
+After that, we will have all the 28x28 bitmap images, where each pixel is a single byte integer (0-255), representing a grayscale.
+That's why i said the binary format of the dataset with its bitmap grayscale nature would come in hand. jpeg images would need to be pre processed to turn each pixel into an integer, but now we can skip this part.
 It's just like if the dataset was specially designed to this algorithm.

 Since Rust already provides functionalities to read binary data, i just had to write a simple wrapper function that receives a reader and starts appending 32bits integers to it: